7/16/2021

 Klaus Bergling

 Thank you.
 Hi, Stefan and Thomas, Klaus at Citi.
 I will squeeze in one quickly.
 We have other companies reporting right now.
 First on autos, I actually thought it would be worse.
-I mean, can be better than I expected in SMM, flatter sequentially despite bottlenecks at the OEMs and with battery penetration surprising positively in Europe, which is a big market for you.
+I mean, it came in better than I expected in SMM, flatter sequentially despite bottlenecks at the OEMs and with Battery penetration surprising positively in Europe, which is a big market for you.
 Did you outperform autos production adjusted for geographical exposure, do you think?
-And I also surprised you, Stefan, that we didn't see more of a negative impact on battery.
+And I'm also surprised, Stefan, that we didn't see more of a negative impact on battery.
 Or is that yet to come?
 Because the penetration numbers coming out are actually quite high.
 Thank you.

 speaker